-Shingles (Herpes Zoster) is a nerve infection caused by the chicken pox virus.
-Shingles results from activation of a chicken pox virus that has remained in your body since you had chicken pox – perhaps many years ago.
+Herpes Zoster (Shingles) is a nerve infection caused by the Chicken Pox virus.
+Shingles results from activation of a Chicken Pox virus that has remained in your body since you had Chicken Pox – perhaps many years ago.
 The virus activation is limited to a nerve root.
-That accounts for the pattern of the rash, which always stops at the body’s midline.
-The nerve involvement explains the stinging, burning, or pain common in shingles.
-Some patients have discomfort before the rash appears.
+This accounts for the pattern of the rash, which always stops at the body’s midline.
+The nerve involvement explains the stinging, burning, or pain common in Shingles.
+Some patients have some discomfort before the rash appears.

 Is Shingles contagious?

 You don’t have to quarantine yourself.
-Until your rash has healed, however, you should keep away from persons who have never had chicken pox.
-Small children or infants can catch chicken pox from someone with Shingles.
-Persons whose resistance is lowered by illness or certain medications can also catch Shingles.
+However, until your rash has healed, you should keep away from people who have never had Chicken Pox.
 Contact with healthy adults appears safe.

 How is Shingles treated?